grotius-cnc/stable/README.md

 Then enter the new directory

 $ cd linuxcnc-grotius

-The default branch is master (2.8~pre).
-To build another branch you have to switch to it.
-For example, to build current stable (2.7) you would first fetch (download) and then switch to the 2.7 branch by saying

-$ git fetch origin 2.7
-$ git checkout 2.7
-Configure

-Next configure how the code should be compiled.
-You should configure for uspace when compiling for vanilla and Preempt-RT kernels, if you are running an RTAI kernel than use -r instead.

 $ cd debian
 $ ./configure uspace

 Install build dependencies

 $ cd ..